• Skip to main content

 • Leftovers are delicious ~ Like many stew recipes, this classic pork stew tastes even better the next day.
 The flavors of the ingredients blend together and make for the perfect comfort food.
 It's a great choice for a make ahead meal.

-ingredients and substitutions
+ingredients & substitutions

 Gather these ingredients for the best pork stew.
 If substitutes can be made they're listed.
 Scroll to the recipe card for a full list of ingredients.

-pork tenderloin cubes, flour, white wine, mushrooms, carrots, potato, garlic, bacon, onion, spices.
+Pork tenderloin cubes, flour, white wine, mushrooms, carrots, potato, garlic, bacon, onion, spices.

-• bacon ~ Try diced pancetta too.
+• Bacon ~ Try diced pancetta too.

-• pork tenderloin ~ I use tenderloin as it cooks quickly and stays tender.
+• Pork tenderloin ~ I use tenderloin as it cooks quickly and stays tender.
 Skip pork butt or shoulder.
 They require a long cooking time.
 Pork loin is an option, but it can a more tough cut of meat.

-• kosher salt ~ The larger grain salt enhances the flavor of food without making it overly salty.
+• Kosher salt ~ The larger grain salt enhances the flavor of food without making it overly salty.

-• fresh ground black pepper ~ It's more flavorful than already ground pepper.
+• Fresh ground black pepper ~ It's more flavorful than already ground pepper.

-• all purpose flour ~ 1 tablespoon cornstarch mixed with 2 tablespoons water is a thickening substitute.
+• All purpose flour ~ 1 tablespoon cornstarch mixed with 2 tablespoons water is a thickening substitute.

-• salted butter ~ The touch of salt in the butter accentuates all the flavors.
+• Salted butter ~ The touch of salt in the butter accentuates all the flavors.

-• yellow onion ~ Vidalia onion is an alternative.
+• Yellow onion ~ Vidalia onion is an alternative.

-• carrots ~ Try parsnips in place of the carrots.
+• Carrots ~ Try parsnips in place of the carrots.

-• button mushrooms ~ Meaty cremini mushrooms are an option.
+• Button mushrooms ~ Meaty cremini mushrooms are an option.

-• russet potatoes ~ Yukon Gold are my first choice as a substitute.
+• Russet potatoes ~ Yukon Gold are my first choice as a substitute.
 Try sweet potatoes or red potatoes too.

-• garlic ~ Fresh or prechopped garlic are options.
+• Garlic ~ Fresh or prechopped garlic are options.

 • Italian herb blend ~ Pick up this versatile mix of dried basil, oregano, thyme, marjoram and rosemary at the grocery store.

-• dry white wine ~ Choose Pinot Grigio, Sauvignon Blanc or Chardonnay.
+• Dry white wine ~ Choose Pinot Grigio, Sauvignon Blanc or Chardonnay.
 Skip cooking wines as they're too salty.

-• reduced sodium chicken stock ~ Regular chicken stock is an alternative.
+• Reduced sodium chicken stock ~ Regular chicken stock is an alternative.
 Adjust the amount of salt added so the stew isn't too salty.

 • whole grain mustard ~ This hearty and pungent mustard adds extra texture and bite to the dish.
 Substitute Dijon mustard if you'd like.

-• green peas ~ Frozen peas are best in the recipe.
+• Green peas ~ Frozen peas are best in the recipe.

-• fresh parsley ~ Fresh herbs add bright flavor to the rich stew.
+• Fresh parsley ~ Fresh herbs add bright flavor to the rich stew.

-recipe instructions
+recipe details

 Combine the ingredients using everyday kitchen tools to make this hearty pork tenderloin stew.
 This is a brief overview of the recipe.
 Scroll to the recipe card for the full instructions.

-cooking bacon in a white Dutch oven.
+Cooking bacon in a white Dutch oven.

 1. In a large Dutch oven or stock pot over medium heat, cook the bacon until crispy.
 Remove the bacon to a bowl.

-searing pork tenderloin cubes in a Dutch oven.
+Searing pork tenderloin cubes in a Dutch oven.

 2. Toss the cubed pork tenderloin with flour, kosher salt and black pepper.
 Quickly sauté in the bacon fat.
 Remove the pork to a bowl.